abbasmollaei/HLSCAM/README.md

 ## Requirements
 - AMD/Xilinx Vitis HLS 2023.2 or newer
-- AMD/Xilinx Vivado for implementation and place-and-route evaluation
+- AMD/Xilinx Vivado 2023.2 or newer for implementation and place-and-route evaluation

 # How to cite the paper